Skip to Main Content

 A graduate school loan is a type of student loan that can help pay for graduate school tuition, fees, books, housing and more.
 These loans often have higher borrowing limits than undergraduate student loans, since graduate school costs more.
 They may also have perks specific to your degree — for instance, extended deferment during a clerkship or fellowship opportunities.

-Types of graduate student loans
+How graduate student loans work

 When you need to borrow money to pay for graduate school, you have three main options: federal Direct Unsubsidized student loans, federal grad PLUS student loans and private student loans.

-Federal graduate student loans
+Federal and graduate student loans

 Federal student loans are backed by the U.S. Department of Education and are loaded with borrower protections and flexibility.
 Within this program, graduate students can choose between a Direct Unsubsidized student loan and a grad PLUS loan.

-You can borrow up to $20,500 each school year with a Direct Unsubsidized student loan, with a $138,500 aggregate limit for most degrees.
-A grad PLUS loan allows you to borrow more — up to 100 percent of the cost of attendance.
 In general, it's best to maximize your unsubsidized loan options first, as interest rates are lower than those of grad PLUS loans.
 Additionally, you must go through a credit check for grad PLUS loans, which is not the case for Direct Unsubsidized Loans.

 To apply for either of these loans, you'll have to complete the FAFSA, which opens on Oct.
 1 each year.
 If you're applying for a grad PLUS loan, you'll also have to fill out a separate application once the FAFSA is complete.
-If this is your first time receiving a Direct Loan, you'll be required to complete entrance counseling.
+If this is

 • Flexible repayment options, including income-driven repayment plans.